differences in commercial vs residential flood insurance

 Enjoy additional coverage for items in your basement.
 The NFIP is limited in what it covers in basements.

-Buying commercial or residential flood insurance is a very important decision that should not be taken lightly.
+Buying commercial or residential flood insurance (not part of the regular homeowners insurance) is a very important decision that should not be taken lightly.
 Here are seven tips to consider before making such an investment:

 1. Educate Yourself

-Do your research and ensure you understand the different types of coverage available for commercial and residential buildings as well as the associated costs.
-Be aware of any discounts you can take advantage of.
+Do your research and ensure you understand the different types of coverage available for commercial and residential buildings, as well as the associated costs.
+Be aware of any discounts of which you can take advantage.

 2. Choose the Right Insurance Provider

 Make sure to pick a provider that is reliable and offers a good level of customer service.
 Additionally, ensure they offer coverage for exactly what you are looking for.
-If you are uncertain, it’s wise to consult experts such as the Neptune Flood team or an insurance advisor.
+If you are uncertain, it’s wise to consult experts such as the Neptune Flood team of insurance advisors.

 3. Be Realistic